kkoomen/vim-doge/CONTRIBUTING.md

    " and start with ^ to make sure it's not matching in middle.
 \  'match': '\m^\%(\%(public\|private\|protected\|static\|final\)\s\+\)*function\s*\([^(]\+\)\s*(\(.\{-}\))\s*{',

-   " The 'match_group_names' are names for the captured groups where the index " is equivalent to the captured groups' index.
+   " The 'tokens' are names for the captured groups where the index " is equivalent to the captured groups' index.
 These names become tokens " that can be used in the 'template' key.
-\  'match_group_names': ['funcName', 'parameters'],
+\  'tokens': ['funcName', 'parameters'],

    " The 'parameters' key is an optional key, since not every expression has a " parameter list.